Public disclosure of NATO information

 The ad-hoc disclosure process

 Ad-hoc requests can propose a single document or a series of documents, and can occur multiple times in the year and simultaneously with the systematic request and other ad-hoc requests.
-In 2014, there were 15 requests to declassify and publicly disclose almost 1,000 documents through the ad-hoc process.
+In 2018, 1,500 documents were declassified and publicly disclosed through the ad-hoc process.
+Some highlights from that year include files on the F104-G Starfighter and FIAT G.91 programmes, NATO’s evaluation on the development of the Czechoslovakia situation in spring 1968 and records related to NATO’s former War Headquarters in Malta.
 A shorter silence period is usually given to ad-hoc requests since fewer documents are usually proposed for declassification under this process.

-Please keep in mind the guidelines for use of NATO content when using any NATO documents.
+Please keep in mind the requirements for use of NATO content when using any NATO documents.

 The NATO Archives officially opened on 19 May 1999 in conjunction with the 50th anniversary of the founding of the Alliance.
 The formal establishment of the NATO Archives and, with it of the Archives Committee, led to the availability of the Alliance’s records to the public for the first time.
 With NATO Archives Online, researchers are able to enjoy even greater access to publicly disclosed NATO documents related to the Alliance’s history, evolution and decision-making process.